jetsonsystems/MediaManagerApi/documentation/rest-api/endpoints/importers.md

 ### Response Payload

-The response payload will contain a *importer* attribute which is a JSON representation of *importer* resource as described here: [[RestApi#Importer-Resource-Format|Importer Resource Format]].
+The response payload will contain a *importer* attribute which is a JSON representation of *importer* resource as described here: [Importer Resource Format](../resource-formats.md#importer-resource-format).

 ### Examples